SmallKid-BigDreams/Gesture-Recognition-and-Control/README.md

 `cat 20bn-jester-v1-?? | tar zx`

-The CSV files containing the labels for the videos in the Jester dataset have already been downloaded for you and can be found in the **20bn-jester-v1/annotations** folder.

 More information, including alternative ways to download the dataset, is available in the [Jester Dataset](https://www.twentybn.com/datasets/jester) website.

 ### 2. Installation